MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/manage-yammer-domains.md

 - It gets a little more complicated when you have a legacy Yammer network associated with one or more of your domains.

-## Initial setup for your primary domain
+## Initial setup for your primary Yammer domain

 Once your domain is set up in Office 365, your Yammer network is automatically created.
-Go to the Yammer admin center from Office 365 or from Yammer and continue configuring Yammer from there.
+Your Yammer primary domain is based on the first custom domain name added to Office 365.
+So if your custom domain is contoso.com, you can access your Yammer network at http://www.yammer.com/contoso.com.
+If you do not have a custom domain name in Office 365, your Yammer network will be created using your .onmicrosoft.com domain.

 ## Add an additional domain to Yammer
 <a name="add"></a>